Vonng/pigsty/docs/m-discovery.md

       files: [ /etc/prometheus/targets/pgsql/*.yml ]
 ```

-The `/etc/prometheus/targets` dir holds the monitoring object definition files generated by Pigsty, and `pgsql` is the name of the default environment.
+The `/etc/prometheus/targets` dir holds the monitor object definition files generated by Pigsty, and `pgsql` is the name of the default environment.

 **Each instance is register by a standalone file:**